fphilipe/PHFRefreshControl/README.md

 ### License

-`PHFDelegateChain` is released under the MIT license.
+`PHFRefreshControl` is released under the MIT license.

 ### Author